Advertiser Disclosure

 John F. Kennedy International Airport AirTrain map.
 Image Credit: John F. Kennedy International Airport

 Inter-terminal transportation revolves around the AirTrain, and there are currently a couple of different lines you can ride depending on your destination.
-To move from one terminal to another, you can ride both lines for free.
+You can ride both lines for free to move from one terminal to another.

 John F. Kennedy International Airport AirTrain service schedule.
 Image Credit: John F. Kennedy International Airport

-The AirTrain lines usually loop round all terminals, before carrying on to either Jamaica Station (red line) or Howard Beach (green line).
-The 2 lines split at Federal Circle, with the green line also stopping at the long-term parking lot A/B and Kiss & Fly drop-off area.
+The AirTrain lines usually loop around all terminals before moving to Jamaica Station (Red Line) or Howard Beach (Green Line).
+The 2 lines split at Federal Circle, with the Green Line also stopping at the long-term parking lot A/B and pick-up/drop-off area.

-If you’re riding the AirTrain between terminals, to Federal Circle, or to Lefferts Boulevard, then your ride will be free.
-If you start or end your journey at Jamaica or Howard Beach then a one-way trip will cost $8.25.
+If you ride the AirTrain between terminals to Federal Circle or Lefferts Boulevard, your ride will be free.
+If you start or end your journey at Jamaica or Howard Beach, a one-way trip will cost $8.50.

-AirTrain stations are located outside each terminal, connected by walkways on the following levels:
+AirTrain stations are outside each terminal, connected by walkways on the following levels:

 Walking

-JFK doesn’t encourage walking between terminals as the roads are busy on the inside of the airport loop.
-However, there are sidewalks available, and it is possible to walk between some of the terminals that are closer together, such as Terminals 4 and 5.
+JFK doesn’t encourage walking between terminals as the roads are busy inside the airport loop.
+However, sidewalks are available, and walking between some of the closer terminals, such as Terminals 4 and 5, is possible.

 Layout of Terminals at JFK